SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/lambda.md

 2. [Configure DataEvents with CloudTrail](https://docs.aws.amazon.com/lambda/latest/dg/logging-using-cloudtrail.html) in your AWS account.
 3. Confirm that logs are being delivered to the Amazon S3 bucket.
 4. Add an [AWS CloudTrail Source](/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source.md) to Sumo Logic.
-5. While configuring the cloud trail log source, following Field can be added in the source:
+5. While configuring the cloud trail log source, the following field can be added to the source:
     * Add an **account** field and assign it a value that is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
 Logs can be queried via the “account field”.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/AWS-Lambda/Fields.png')} alt="Fields" />